LucasZeD/ParallelComputing/README.md

 `Requirements`:
 - The group must parallelize the existing solution for the GPU, creating two separate versions: one using OpenMP and the other using CUDA.
 - The group must perform performance and scalability tests and compare the results between the GPU versions and the original sequential version from Project 01.
-- A lab session will take place on November 28, and an email will be sent with the details of the assigned lab.

 ---